 However, the repairman wasn’t the only one acting negligently.
 The building had been found to have committed 34 violations in failing to maintain the elevators in the 10 years leading up to the accident, with 14 violations still being “opened”.
-In addition, the Buildings Department, which is supposed to inspect following repairs, had not been notified by ownership, management or the elevator company that repairs had been made.
+In addition, the Buildings Department, which is supposed to inspect the following repairs, had not been notified by ownership, the management, or the elevator company that repairs had been made.
 Further, it was found that no party posted signs warning that the elevators were being worked on.

 In summary, a properly maintained and serviced elevator is very safe.
 Unfortunately, workers sometimes fail to follow the most basic safety protocols and owners sometimes decide to worry more about costs than human life.

-In this recent Brooklyn tragedy, one will probably similarly find that someone disengaged a safety feature and the man fell into an empty elevator shaft, and was later crushed.
+In this recent Brooklyn tragedy, one will probably similarly find that someone disengaged a safety feature and the man fell into an empty elevator shaft and was later crushed.
 In the aftermath of this accident, as has occurred in the past, the City will probably do a sweep of a few hundred elevators that have ongoing complaints, so they too aren’t brought in as a defendant in the next case.
 Hopefully, it will save lives, but we as human beings, need to do better.